 “Your pediatrician can work with you to determine the cause to ensure there are no other health issues that, although rare, may be the cause,” Mitzner says.
 After all, you don’t want to lose any more sleep over your kid’s eye bags and make your own bigger in the process.

-4 Reasons There Are Dark Circles Under Your Kid’s Eyes
+4 Reasons for Dark Circles Under Kids’ Eyes

 - Genetic predisposition: Sorry, folks, but kids with bags under their eyes are often predisposed to periorbital dark circles.
 It will be something they deal with for life.